MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/control-panel-overview.md

 # Modern Admin Control Panel

-Modern Admin Control Panel (MACP) is a component of Skype for Business Server that helps manage the configuration of servers, users, clients, and devices in the environment of organization.
+Modern Admin Control Panel (MACP) is a component of Skype for Business Server that helps manage the configuration of servers, users, clients, and devices in the environment of an organization.

+The MACP had the following releases:

-1. **Phase 1 (July 2019)** release introduced the following features as tabs:
+1. **Phase 1 (July 2019)** - Introduced the following features as tabs:

     - **Home**
     - **Users**

-2. **Phase 2 (March 2020)** release introduced the following features as tabs, including the existing features (introduced in **Phase 1**):
+2. **Phase 2 (March 2020)** - Introduced the following features as tabs, in addition to the features introduced in **Phase 1**:

     - **Conferencing**